akaneknh/mongooseExpress/README.md

 <h2>Build with</h2>
 JavaScript, Node.js, MongoDB, Bulma CSS

-node index.js
+<h2>Commands</h2>
+To run the project, type from a terminal:
+<code>node index.js</code>
-Open http://localhost:3000 to view it in the browser.
+And open http://localhost:3000/products to view it in the browser.